zoeyliu18/zoeyliu18.github.io/_pages/about.md

 2016 - 2020
 ------

-I did my PhD in Linguistics at University of California, Davis, advised by [Kenji Sagae](http://compling.ucdavis.edu/sagae/index.html).
+During this time, I did a Ph.D., advised by [Kenji Sagae](http://compling.ucdavis.edu/sagae/index.html).
 My [dissertation project](http://zoeyliu18.github.io/files/Zoey_Dissertation.pdf) focused on crosslinguistic modeling of word order preferences.
 Additionally, this project also tried to adapt theoretical framework of dependency syntax to develop a treebank for Hupa, an endangered Dene language of northwestern California traditionally spoken in Hoopa Valley on the lower Trinity River in present-day Humboldt County, as a way to formalize and model the syntax of indigenous languages.

 Besides school I interned as a software developer at the Cognitive Computing Lab at [Baidu](http://research.baidu.com/Index) in Summer 2019.
 I worked on designing graph represetations for open-domain information extraction in English and Mandarin.